-- Understand the basic concepts of Cloud IAM.
+- Understand the basic concepts of IAM.

 What are service accounts?

-For example, a Compute Engine VM may run as a service account, and that account can be given permissions to access the resources it needs.
+For example, a Compute Engine VM can run as a service account, and that account can be given permissions to access the resources it needs.
 This way the service account is the identity of the service, and the service account's permissions control which resources the service can access.